A prosperous, food-secure and resilient drylands in Asia & Africa

 Our strengths to contribute to the agriculture sector in the region to meet their Sustainable Development Goal targets lie in several areas.
 Our focus on crop and allied technology development and improvement has resulted in the release of over 430 varieties of sorghum, finger millet, pearl millet, chickpea, pigeonpea and groundnut from ICRISAT material in 18 countries.
 We develop integrated farm and landscape management models to address the rampant soil degradation through soil health and water management practices, land restoration and crop-livestock integrated systems.
 Such systems improve and unlock livelihood opportunities for dryland communities of the region.
 Through systems analysis, we perform foresight characterization of agro-ecological zones, develop crop suitability maps; help manage risk and analyze value chains to drive adoption of improved cultivars and other technologies.
 Our decision support tools are used to improve fertilizer use efficiency across farming systems, agro-ecologies and landscapes.
 We also improve food safety through mycotoxin diagnostic and management tools.

 In Eastern and Southern Africa, we have offices and research facilities in five countries – Kenya (regional hub), Malawi, Ethiopia, Zimbabwe and Mozambique.
-We align well with national agricultural and regional Southern African Development Community (SADC), Common Market for Eastern and Southern Africa (COMESA) and East African Community (EAC) policies and strategies.
+We align well with national agricultural and regional organizations namely (Southern African Development Community (SADC), Common Market for Eastern and Southern Africa (COMESA) and East African Community (EAC)) for policies and strategies for growth.
 We have a genebank in Zimbabwe which offers opportunities not only for conservation, but also faster regional access to the genetic resources.
 Our Crop Improvement Program in Zimbabwe offers a unique opportunity to deliver new varieties, hybrids and parental lines that are market and consumer driven, gain access to elite genetic diversity from other regions, create rapid breeding cycles delivering high rates of genetic gain, provide extensive multi-location testing opportunities and rapid varietal replacement by an effective dissemination system.